kaangurbuz/address_book/README.md

 An interactive address book application that you can add, search and delete your contacts.

 ## How to Use
+Open the index.html file.
 When you open the site you will see 3 main parts of this project.

 ![Adsız](https://user-images.githubusercontent.com/58705458/138767865-cb6674d0-dfd2-415b-a30b-94047bfc2954.png)